Edible plants in public places

 The Edible Fruit Garden also includes a public art installation.
 Created by Paul Reimer, “Together” includes two hand-forged iron impressionist-style tree sculptures inspired by the Communities in Bloom theme “people, plants and pride . . . growing together”.

-Vegetables, such as peas, tomatoes, carrots and lettuce, herbs and edible flowers, have been planted in five planters near the spray park entrance at Broadmoor Lake Park.
+Vegetables, such as peas, tomatoes, carrots and lettuce, herbs and edible flowers, have been planted in seven planters near the spray park entrance at Broadmoor Lake Park.
 Each planter is unique, with different edible plants!

 Pick some leave some